ansible-collections/community.general/commit-rights.md

 Committers Guidelines for community.general
 ===========================================

-This document is based on the [Ansible committer guidelines](https://github.com/ansible/ansible/blob/b57444af14062ec96e0af75fdfc2098c74fe2d9a/docs/docsite/rst/community/committer_guidelines.rst).
+This document is based on the [Ansible committer guidelines](https://github.com/ansible/ansible/blob/b57444af14062ec96e0af75fdfc2098c74fe2d9a/docs/docsite/rst/community/committer_guidelines.rst) ([latest version](https://docs.ansible.com/ansible/devel/community/committer_guidelines.html)).

 These are the guidelines for people with commit privileges on the Ansible Community General Collection GitHub repository.
 Please read the guidelines before you commit.